guj/BeamBeam3DPlus/README.md

       ../../build-adios2/bin/adios2.mod_tunefoot

-without argument, if looks for file tunefoot.in. which looks like this:
+without argument, if looks for file tunefoot.in. which shall look like this:

 	more tunefoot.in